Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.51 team ERA ranks 21st across all league pitching staffs.
+- The Phillies' 4.48 team ERA ranks 20th across all MLB pitching staffs.

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (71 total, 1.1 per game).
+- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (72 total, 1.1 per game).

-- Suarez (1-2) gets the starting nod for the Phillies in his seventh start of the season.
-He's put together a 4.70 ERA in 30 2/3 innings pitched, with 28 strikeouts.

-- His last time out came on Friday against the Los Angeles Dodgers, when the lefty threw six innings, surrendering one earned run while giving up four hits.
+- The right-hander's most recent time out came on Saturday against the Los Angeles Dodgers, when he threw 6 1/3 innings, surrendering six earned runs while giving up seven hits.

-- The 27-year-old has an ERA of 4.70, with 8.2 strikeouts per nine innings, in six games this season.
-Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.